AseasRoa/paintor/docs/templates/creating-templates.md

 ```

 ::: info
-`createTemplate()` has no internal logic, it directly returns the template function.
-But it infers the necessary TypeScript types, which makes everything type safe and provides for
+The function `createTemplate()` is not required, but infers the necessary TypeScript types, which
+makes everything type safe and provides for code completion.
-code completion, without writing any types.
 :::

 ## Multiple Templates